shhavel/tieable/README.md

 Provides Object#tie method which acts as public_send if receives some arguments, except if first argument is nil it returns object itself.

-Method created for creating conditional method chains.
+Method is intended for creating conditional method chains.

 Also can be used with block only (and no arguments).
 In this case method returns result of block call (whith self as block argument) or self (if block returns nil or false).